SUNRUSE-Junk-Drawer/sunruse-math-vector/readme.md

 Returns the distance between the input vectors or scalars.
 When vectors and scalars are mixed, the scalar is treated as a vector of the same length where each dimension has the scalar's value.
 Slower than *distanceSquared*.

-### normalize

-Given:

-* An input vector or scalar
-* An output vector

-Writes the normalized, or unit form of the input vector or scalar to the output vector.
-This could be described as a vector with a length of 1 pointing in the same direction as the input vector or scalar.

 # Undefined behaviour